 Compliance is everyone's responsibility, not just the duty of the Enterprise Compliance Services Department.
 Denver Health is committed to complying with all applicable laws and regulations and demonstrating high ethical standards in all that we do.
-Anyone who works for or on behalf of Denver Health is required to follow all applicable laws, policies and the Code of Conduct.
-It applies to all Board members, executives and employees of Denver Health, including medical and professional staff, contract staff, volunteers, students, researchers, and all other employees - collectively referred to as "Denver Health team members."
-We also expect our community partners to know and honor the Code of Conduct.
-To create and maintain a positive work environment, all team members at Denver Health must use good judgment, be accountable for their actions, and conduct business with integrity while keeping the interests of team members and patients in mind.
+Anyone who works for or on behalf of Denver Health is required to follow all applicable laws, Denver Health policies and procedures, and the Code of Conduct.
+It applies to all Board members, executives, and team members of Denver Health, including medical and professional staff, contract staff, vendors community partners, volunteers, students, residents and fellows, researchers, and all other team members collectively referred to as "Denver Health team members."
+To create and maintain a positive work environment, all Denver Health team members must use good judgment, be accountable for their actions, and conduct business with integrity while keeping the interests of team members, patients, and health plan members in mind.